peterchowacademy/the-docs/docs/coding-practices/C++/C_How_to_Program_8th_edition/2_Intro_to_C_Programming.md

 1. use `main` instead of `Main` (lowercase for function name)
 2. Avoid starting strings w/ underscore `_` so it doesn't conflict with stan lib/compiler generated identifiers!
 3. Camel cases are preferred in C (snak_cases can be used too)

+{: .warning }
+> If you forget to preceed a variable with `&` is trggers execution-time error (aka: segmentation fault/ access violation).
+In a nutshell, the compiled program is accessing a memory that it doesn't have access to.
+Will be address in Ch.7

+# 2.4 Concept of memory
+- destructive variables: Replacing old value, old value is lost
+- non-destructive variables: